tuxd3v/ilynx/README.md

 # ilynx
 Editor Themes

-Theme for textEditor gtksourceview based, like mousepad, Pluma, and others..
-Based in the cobalt theme...
+Theme for your prefered Editor < gtksourceview > based( like mousepad, Pluma, and others.. ) Based in the cobalt theme...

 Very nice for example Lua laguage,C, and Others..